SunnyJ512/SunnyJ512.github.io/_pages/about.md

 - Learn about HTTP, TCP/IP and other protocols in computer networks.
 - Understand common data structures and algorithms.

+## Paper
+- His paper, **Semi-supervised Active Learning for Semantic Segmentation via Pixel-wise Consistency** has been accepted by CCF conference.

 ## Hobbies and Interests
 - Coding && Running
 - Focus on **Server Dvelopment**